 - You may ease into your regular fitness routine.
-However realize that your upper body may require some time to return to prior strength. - Discomfort/tightness, bruising and swelling will resolve.
-However, each patient heals differently, so we cannot predict how long you will remain swollen. - No need to resume smoking.
+However realize that your upper body may require some time to return to prior strength.
+Lift nothing heavier than 5 pounds for a minimum of 6 weeks after surgery. - Discomfort or tightness and tingling will resolve.
+Any lingering nipple sensitivity or lack of sensation should begin to greatly improve. - No need to resume smoking.
 You have now gone 10 weeks (4 weeks prior to surgery and 6 weeks following) without a cigarette.
-For your long-term health, there is no need to resume smoking.
+For your long-term health, there is no need to resume smoking. - Nipple and Areola reconstruction (if required) can be scheduled as advised by Dr. Ma